Now

 Writing

-Trying to publish something short on Substack every two weeks, even when it's rough.
-This is mostly following advice from Benjamin Sturgeon, who pushed me to write in public rather than wait until things feel ready.
-The goal isn't polished takes, it's getting better at thinking out loud.
-Writing forces you to find the gaps in what you actually understand, and I'd rather find them in public than pretend they aren't there.
+I'm trying to publish something short on Substack every two weeks, even when it's rough.
+This came from Benjamin Sturgeon's advice to write in public instead of waiting until things feel ready.
+The goal is mostly to get better at thinking out loud.
+Writing forces me to notice the gaps in what I think I understand, and I'd rather notice them in public than pretend they aren't there.

 Reading

-Right now I'm reading The Ruthless Elimination of Hurry by John Mark Comer, which is about what happens when you let busyness become your default, and Anthem by Ayn Rand, which is short and about what gets lost when you make the individual disappear into the group.
-My shelves lean towards dystopian fiction, sci-fi, and astronomy when I'm not reading papers.
+Right now I'm reading The Ruthless Elimination of Hurry by John Mark Comer, on what happens when you let busyness become your default.
+I'm also reading Anthem by Ayn Rand.
+It's short, and it's about what gets lost when individuals get absorbed into a group.
+Outside of papers, my shelves lean dystopian fiction, sci-fi, and astronomy.
 Full list on Goodreads.

 ← back home